WiiLink24/web/src/content/guide/board.md

 6. Select WiiConnect24 then set "WiiConnect24" and "Standby Connection" to On.

-7. then go back to the "Internet" page, but select "User Agreements", then Select "Yes".
+7. Go back to the 1st page of the "Internet" page, then select "User Agreements", then select "Yes".

 8. Allow the EULA to load, the developers recommended that you read the EULA, as it gives information about the service.